Code Quality Metrics: Is Your Code Any Good?

 Halstead Complexity Measures

-With cyclomatic complexity, developers get an indicator of how difficult it will be to test, maintain, and troubleshoot code.
-This metric can be combined with a size metric such as lines of code, to predict how easy the code will be to modify and maintain.
+With cyclomatic complexity, developers get an indicator of how difficult it will be to test, maintain, and troubleshoot their programming.
+This metric can be combined with a size metric such as lines of code, to predict how easy the application will be to modify and maintain.

 Code Quality Metrics: The Business Impact